drand/drand/README.md

 ### Setup

-First we need to setup the drand daemon by generating its long-term key pair, assemble the group configuration file, and run the distributed key generation protocol.
+To setup the drand beacon, each participant generates its long-term key pair from which we can then assemble the group configuration file, and finally all participants run the distributed key generation protocol.

 #### Long-Term Key